LinShi11/csci-476-594-spring2021-private/lab07/README.md

 This time, I have added a prefix with the length of 64.
 When I observe the new file, the 00 are not there.
 Therefore, if the prefix is 64 bytes long, it will just use that for the prefix without any modification.

 ##### Task 1.4:
 The data are not completely different; however they are different to a degree.
-7C(|) is FC(.), 43(C) is C3(.).
-That is all the differences among the two files.
+7C(|) is FC(.), 43(C) is C3(.), CC(.) is 4C(L), 3B(;) is BB(.), 52(R) is D2(.), 83(.) is 03(.), A1(.) is A2(.)
+5A(Z) is DA(.).
+In total, we have 8 differences and with the exception of A1 to A2, they all vary in 128 or -128.
+Which is all the differences among the two files.
 If you would take C3-43, the difference is 80, which is 128 in decimal.
 Same thing applies to FC-7C.
 Therefore, since the data (128 bytes) are generated, it might include some differences with a offset of 128.
 However, if we do the md5sum of them, they are the same.

 ### Task 2: